Skip to contents

 #> # valid_start_date <date>, valid_end_date <date>, invalid_reason <chr>

-We can see that the query has been saved to a new table in the scratch schema. compute_query returns a dplyr reference to this table.
+We can see that the query has been saved to a new table in the scratch schema. compute returns a dplyr reference to this table.

 Selecting a subset of CDM tables